 Supporting material

-Supporting text 1: Monoculture model
+Supporting Text 1: Monoculture model

 We derive our growth models from a resource consumption perspective31,32.
-We denote by R, the density of a limiting resource and by N the density of the population cells, both in total mass per unit of volume.
+We denote by R the density of a limiting resource, and by N the density of the cell population, both in total mass per unit of volume.

-We assume that the culture is well-mixed and homogeneous and that the resource is depleted by the growing population without being replenished.
+We assume that the culture is well-mixed and homogeneous and that the resource is depleted by the growing cell population without being replenished.
 Therefore, the intake of resources occurs when cells meet resource via a mass action law with resource intake rate h.
-Once inside the cell, resources are converted to cell mass at a rate ϵ.
+Once inside the cell, resources are converted to cell mass at a conversion rate of ϵ.
 Cell growth is assumed to be proportional to R⋅N, whereas resource intake is proportional to a power of cell density, R⋅Nν.
 We denote Y∶=Nν.